 Above code reference URL:

-For planing and preparing the check list for content DB migration – you may refer the below content:
+For planning and preparing the checklist for content DB migration – you may refer the below content:

 The basic steps are as below: